Ahmedhasssan/Quantization_for_all/README.md

 ```

 ## Usage
+### Getting Started

+You are required to have the basic knowledge of quantization to adopt any relevant technique and implement it for your use.
+For hardware-specific tasks, fixed-grid-based quantization is better to adopt.
+For software-level quantization, one can choose any of the techniques provided above depending on the dynamic range of weight and activations.

 ### Example Scripts
 The repository includes examples for training and evaluating SNNs on popular Event (**DVS-MNIST**, **DVS-CIFAR-10**) and Static image (**MNIST**, **CIFAR-10** and **Caltech-101**) datasets: